Rahulm-027/financial-document-rag/README.md

 ## License

-This project does not currently include a license file.
-An MIT License is recommended for an open-source portfolio project.
-See [choosealicense.com](https://choosealicense.com/licenses/mit/) for the standard text.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.